MDecker-MobileComputing/Ionic_Leetspeak/README.md

 <br>

-Workaround needed to get app running with package `ngx-electron`:
+Workaround needed to get app running with package [ngx-electron](https://www.npmjs.com/package/ngx-electron):
 Increased version of package `@types/node` listed under `devDependencies` to version `15.0.3`, which was the latest version according to [this page on *npmjs.com*](https://www.npmjs.com/package/@types/node) when the app was developed;
 see also [this answer on *stackoverflow.com*](https://stackoverflow.com/a/66596834/1364368)